MartinaFSA/newsMagazine/README.md

  Copy the api folder into htdocs inside your xampp folder and initialize Apache in the control panel

  Create a database using the queries located in the scripts folder (first createTables, then insertDummyData, lastly create the Stored Procedures)

+ Stablish the connection between your database and API by updating the credentials.